ivansing/qr-code-generator-app/README.md

-# QR Code Genrator App
+# QR Code Generator App

 A Python script tool to generate QR Code in the browser.
 It uses `qrcode` a Python library to encode strings and generate a QR Code.
 For server it uses Flask Python library for online UI in HTML.